 Though the student population is small by dimensional standards(only about eighty million) the school proper consumes a massive amount of space.
 It is divided into four quadrants, each named for one of the cardinal directions.
 Structurally there is no division(one can easily cross from one quadrant to another without noticing) and resources are distributed evenly between all four areas.

 Space is divided between dormitories, teaching facilities, workshops, laboratories, storage, and recreation, and much, much more, with the vast majority of educational space dedicated to hands-on training areas.
 The school also houses the Foundation's cultural anthropology museum, containing artifacts and documents from countless extinct civilizations.
 Many, many people-groups now exist nowhere else but small corners of that secret museum.

 The School Proper's actual location is shrouded in extreme secrecy.
 Most outsiders speculate though it is in the Utops Cluster, that it is underground, etc. With dimensional navigation being what it is, the Foundation still keeps any information related to the school proper as a very, very closely guarded secret.
 Only a small handful of individuals have the means, either technologically or magically, to reach pocket dimensions, and the school will not tolerate any incursions.

 The school has properties and facilities all over the verse, so the distinction of the School proper is an important reference point.

-Utopia Gregaria is home to the most well-known sattelite campus, with over three hundred births on permenant standbye.
+Utopia Gregaria is home to the most well-known satellite campus, with over three hundred berths on permanent standby.
 It is regarded as the "home base" or anchor point for the school's fleet.

 Other Important Elements of the School Proper